 - 10.1 This is a new section not currently covered in the Guideline. - 10.2 Business relationships with individuals holding important public positions as well as persons or companies clearly related to them (i.e. families, close associates etc) expose an AI to particularly significant reputation or legal risks.
+There should be enhanced due diligence in respect of such politically exposed persons (PEPs).
+While this is particularly relevant to private banking business, the same enhanced due diligence should apply to PEPs in all business areas. - 10.3 PEPs are defined as individuals being, or who have been, entrusted with prominent public functions, such as heads of state or of government, senior politicians, senior government, judicial or military officials, senior executives of public organisations and senior political party officials.
+The concern is that there is a possibility, especially in countries where corruption is widespread, that such PEPs may abuse their public powers for their own illicit enrichment through the receipt of bribes etc. - 10.4 An AI should gather sufficient information from a new customer, and check publicly available information to establish whether or not the customer is a PEP [IN 34].
+An AI considering to establish a relationship with a person suspected to be a PEP should identify that person fully, as well as people and companies that are clearly related to him. - 10.5 An AI should also ascertain the source of funds [IN 21] before accepting a PEP as customer.
+The decision to open an account for a PEP should be taken at a senior management level. - 10.6 Risk factors an AI should consider in handling a business relationship (or potential relationship) with a PEP include: - (a) any particular concern over the country where the PEP is from, taking into account his position; - (b) any unexplained sources of wealth or income (i.e. value of assets owned not in line with the PEP's income level); - (c) expected receipts of large sums from governmental bodies or stateowned entities; - (d) source of wealth described as commission earned on government contracts;

-- There should be enhanced due diligence in respect of such politically exposed persons (PEPs). - 10.3 PEPs are defined as individuals being, or who have been, entrusted with prominent public functions, such as heads of state or of government, senior politicians, senior government, judicial or military officials, senior executives of public organisations and important political party officials.
-The concern is that there is a possibility, especially in countries where corruption is widespread, that such PEPs may abuse their public powers for their own illicit enrichment through the receipt of bribes etc. - 10.4 An AI should gather sufficient information from a new customer, and check publicly available information to establish whether or not the customer is a PEP.
-An AI considering to establish a relationship with a person suspected to be a PEP should identify that person fully, as well as people and companies that are clearly related to him. - 10.5 An AI should also ascertain the source of funds before accepting a PEP as customer.
-The decision to open an account for a PEP should be taken at a senior management level. - 10.6 Risk factors an AI should consider in handling a business relationship (or potential relationship) with a PEP include: - (a) any particular concern over the country where the PEP is from, taking into account his position; - (b) any unexplained sources of wealth or income (i.e. value of assets owned not in line with the PEP's income level); - (c) expected receipts of large sums from governmental bodies or stateowned entities; - (d) source of wealth described as commission earned on government contracts; - (e) request by the PEP to associate any form of secrecy with a transaction; and - (f) use of accounts at a government-owned bank or of government accounts as the source of funds in a transaction.
+- (e) request by the PEP to associate any form of secrecy with a transaction; and - (f) use of accounts at a government-owned bank or of government accounts as the source of funds in a transaction.